 Knowledge is one of your organization’s most valuable assets.
 Storing, growing, and sharing that knowledge is critical to any enterprise.

-When looking at it from this perspective, knowledge management's meaning includes the process that helps you acquire, organize, and transfer both explicit knowledge (knowledge that is easy to write down and share) and tacit knowledge (knowledge gained from personal experience) throughout your organization.
+When looking at it from this perspective, knowledge management's meaning includes the process that helps you acquire, organize, and transfer both explicit knowledge (knowledge that is easy to write down and share), implicit knowledge (applied knowledge), and tacit knowledge (knowledge gained from personal experience) throughout your organization.
 Learn more about the different types of knowledge management.

 Disseminating information throughout your organization is much easier when you have a reliable knowledge management platform to serve a full range of needs -- both at a departmental level and a holistic, company-wide level.